wyattmccurdy12/Face-Forgery-Detection/README.md

 ## Instructions

 ### Build Subsets
-Run all cells in `Subset_Train_Test_Data.ipynb`.
+Run last few cells in `Subset_Train_Test_Data.ipynb`.
 This should provide you with the subsetted version of the data used in our experiments, provided you have downloaded the DIFF dataset (https://github.com/xaCheng1996/DiFF) into your train and test folders (we used the following directory structure):

 ./train
    - /fe